brainglobe/brainglobe-workflows/benchmarks/README.md

     - on [custom data](#running-benchmarks-on-custom-data).
 1. We also run the benchmarks internally on a large dataset, and make the results publicly available.

-Additionally, we ship two `asv` configuration files, which define two different environments for `asv` to create and run the benchmarks in. `brainglobe-workflows` depends on a number of BrainGlobe packages.
-The only difference between the two `asv`-defined environments is the version of the BrainGlobe packages.
-In `asv.pip.conf.json`, we install the packages from PyPI.
-In `asv.latest-github.conf.json`, we install the packages from their `main` branch on GitHub.
-Note that because of this all `asv` commands will need to specify the configuration file with the `--config` flag.
+Additionally, we ship an `asv` configuration file, which defines an environment for `asv` to create and run the benchmarks in (`asv.bg-requirements.conf.json`).
+The BrainGlobe dependencies in that environment are specified in the `bg-requirements-main.txt` file.
+By default, they are all set to the GitHub `main` branch, but that can be modified in the file.
+Note that all `asv` commands will need to specify the configuration file with the `--config` flag.

 See the `asv` [reference docs](https://asv.readthedocs.io/en/stable/reference.html) for further details on the tool, and on [how to run benchmarks](https://asv.readthedocs.io/en/stable/using.html#running-benchmarks).
 The first time running benchmarks on a new machine, you will need to run `asv machine --yes` to set up the machine for benchmarking.